loranbriggs/blog.codesquire.com/_posts/ContinuousDeployment.md

 to.
 In the example below I am using `sandbox.codesquire.com:9004`.

 Basically whenever the repository is pushed it will send a json object via a POST request to the url of your choice.
-Upon recieving that post you can have your web server respond to your liking.
+Upon receiving that post you can have your web server respond to your liking.
 If PHP is your thing, this simple Gist can get you up running: <https://gist.github.com/cowboy/619858>